mattlinares/mattlinares.github.io/_posts/2023-05-20-Testing-a-DAO-for-local-organizing.md

 ### Couldn't we do all this without DAOs and blockchains?

-Some critics insist that blockchain is overkill and most projects can be done better without.
-It's an important concern particularly as the technology can currently claim few successes.
+Some critics say that blockchain is overkill and most projects can be done better without.
+It’s an important concern particularly as the technology can currently claim few successes.

 Whilst we remain in this early age, it's worth clarifying what benefits we hope to find by using DAOs.